-^{} Please note that the Voyageur Deicer #334 is stored on Apron I; however must conduct all deicing operations for all aircraft operators on Apron II only, as per the North Bay Jack Garland Airport Glycol Management Plan.
+NOTE: Please note that the Voyageur Deicer 334 is stored on Apron 1; however, all deicing operations for all aircraft operators must take place on Apron II as per the North Bay Jack Garland Glycol Management Plan.
 Deicing anywhere else is strictly prohibited.